aws-samples/aws-media-services-simple-live-workflow/Live-Workshop-FAQ.md

 A. Your channel is still in a running state.
 You must first stop the channel before you can delete it.

+**Q. I can't delete my AWS Elemental MediaPackage channel.**

+A. Delete all origin endpoints from the channel before deleting the channel.